nathantebbs/dotfiles/README.md

 ## Util

 ### Installation Script
+The following script will take a specified set of files present within this repository and symlink them to the approraite configuration directories on your computer.

 <details>
-<summary>The following script will take a specified set of files present within this repository and symlink them to the approraite configuration
-directories on your computer.</summary>
+<summary>./util/backup.sh</summary>

 ```bash
 #!/bin/bash